tinyzqh/circuit-sat/README.md

 For the first phase, let's just try whether building an AIG graph and considering in the circuit structure will help solving SAT or not!

+After doing survey on the deep learning on EDA, I might just focus on proposing a better GNN for SAT solving.
+At least the idea of applying GNN to EDA/VLSI testing has been used.

 ## CNF->AIG->Optimzed AIG
 ### Libraries
 The libraries we need: